Yaseen11121/StudyNITP-/README.md

 -Make sure you have Android Studio installed.

 2. Clone the Repository->
-Open Git Bash and paste the below code and run: git clone  https://github.com/Yaseen11121/StudyNITP-.git
+Open Command Terminal and paste the below code and run: git clone  https://github.com/Yaseen11121/StudyNITP-.git

-3. Open the Project in Android Studio
+3. Open the Project in Android Studio->
 -Launch Android Studio
 -Click File > Open > Go to Clone File
 -Navigate to the cloned folder and open it